Zoltan-X/Genetics-IT/Note.md

 the richness of various cell interactions.

 Therefore we should reconsider,
-how cell structures could be usefull defined and
+how cell structures could be useful defined and
-builtup with only a set of 4 instructions.
+built up with only a set of 4 instructions.

 First of all,
 we can not determine various molecular structures,